 Plant perennials.
 Hardy perennials like chives, mint, walking onions, rhubarb, and aspargus provide food year after year with little effort.

 Invest in a few quality pieces of time saving equipment.
 Your tool shed doesn’t need to look like you’re a market gardener but you should have a few good tools to help you make the most of your time.
+If you have really just started out, then getting the basic gardening tools is easy.
+You do not even have to go anywhere, you can just check out https://bestoftools.com and get them there.
 I’ve found that a push seeder and stirrup hoe or wheel hoe (depending on your garden size) are worth the money for the amount of time they save.

 Another piece you may consider investing in is drip irrigation especially if you pay for or have limited water.
 It requires time and money during the beginning of season to get it set up but then makes watering a breeze.
 It also saves water.